Maineiax Coaching Staff

 Christie has worked various lacrosse camps throughout the years, most notably the Duke Lacrosse Camp from 2007-2011.
 She has also spent 2 years teaching English in China, and then spent a year teaching ESL and coaching soccer and lacrosse at the Hyde School in Woodstock, CT.
 Christie is currently teaching and coaching girls lacrosse at Berwick Academy.

-Born and raised in upstate New York, Morgan graduated in 2013 from Siena College where she was a defender on the Women’s Lacrosse team.
-Morgan played with the Saints for three seasons (2011-13) after transferring into the program following her freshman season playing at Sacred Heart.
+Born and raised in upstate New York, Morgan graduated in 2013 from Siena College where she received a bachelor’s degree in Marketing.
+While at Siena, Morgan played with the Saints for three seasons (2011-13) after transferring into the program following her freshman season at Sacred Heart.
 She appeared in all 49 of the Saints’ games over that three-year span, making 41 starts on defense and serving as team captain during her senior year.

 Following graduation, Morgan joined Siena’s coaching staff for the 2014-2015 season as an assistant coach while completing her Master’s Degree in Communications.